DanielCollins/pgtq/README.md

     q = pgtq.PgTq('test_queue', "dbname=q user=postgres")

+A "scheduler" process is responsible for pushing scheduled (as opposed to immediate) tasks onto the task queue at the correct time.
+Failed tasks that are to be retried later become scheduled tasks, so, even if you are not using scheduled tasks, you should have the shceduler running.
+Provide it with the queue name and connection string like this:

+    scheduler test_queue postgresql://postgres@127.0.0.1:63630/test_queue

+There is usually no reason to run more than one scheduler process, but doing so will not cause duplicate tasks or similar problems.

 A *Handler* is a function that can perform the work of completing a given *task*.
 You can create one with the `handler` decorator provided by the queue: